symfony/symfony-docs/book/security.rst

 Authorization
 -------------

-The first step in security is always authentication: the process of verifying who the user is.
-With Symfony, authentication can be done in any way - via a form login, basic HTTP Authentication, or even via Facebook.
+The first step in security is always authentication.
 Once the user has been authenticated, authorization begins.
 Authorization provides a standard and powerful way to decide if a user can access any resource (a URL, a model object, a method call, ...).
 This works by assigning specific roles to each user, and then requiring different roles for different resources.

 The process of authorization has two different sides: